fpco/cache-s3/README.md

 ```

 Specifying base branch will let files be restored from another branch, like `master` in example
-above, if current branch doesn't yet have cache of it's own.
+above, if current branch doesn't yet have cache of its own.

 Files and directories are restored to the exact same places on the files systems they were
 before.
 Attributes, permissions and modification times are preserved.
 Symlinks are not followed, so